playbenny/benny_manual/docs/blockipedia.md

 ### midi.ducker
 - Sidechain midi ducker by Luke Abbott

+### midi.ext.clock
+- Receives midi clock from the input you've set up in hardware manager, and divides it to whatever rate you'd like.
+If your incoming clock is 24ppqn the fastest division is 32nd note triplet.

+- Can optionally also attempt to synchronise the global transport.

 ### midi.fidget
 - ADHD for a controller. refuses to sit on one value for too long, once it gets bored takes a brownian hop to a nearby value. for example, put it between a midi controller and the parameter you want to control.